 B.A. in English and Creative Writing, magna cum laude, Wellesley College, Wellesley, MA (2008)

-Lyric poetry and poetics, particularly transatlantic and after 1850; critical theory; ecology, animal studies, and posthumanism; affect and emotion; rhetoric; ethics.
+Poetry and poetics, particularly transatlantic and after 1850; critical theory; ecology, animal studies, and posthumanism; affect and emotion; rhetoric; ethics.

 “Of New Calligraphy: Seamus Heaney, Planetarity, and Lyric’s Uncanny Space-Walk.”
 Cultural Critique (forthcoming).